Apoorv-Gaurav-Agarwal/Programming-Club--Practice-for-Interviews/Coding Practice for Placements #6.md

 ##### Follow-up Question 1: Do this in constant space.
 ---
-This problem is quite simple were it not forthe follow up question.
-Normally, you can do this by counting the frequency of each element and if it is greater than 2, printing it.
+This problem is quite simple were it not for the follow up question.
+Normally, you can do this by counting the frequency of each element and if it is >= 2, printing it.
 But this apprach requires extra O(n) space.

 Since we were given the range, we can avoid the extra space using it.
-We can use index of an array to represent the nummbers and mark the element as negative whose index is the element present.
+We can use index of an array to represent the numbers and mark the element as negative whose index is the element present.
 The algorithm is as follows:
 ```
 Itereate the array and check for sign of A[abs(A[i])] ;
   if positive then